-News and information on actions being taken by Massachusetts state courts in response to the COVID-19 (coronavirus) pandemic.
+News and information on actions Massachusetts state courts are taking to respond to the COVID-19 (coronavirus) pandemic.
 For court closure announcements, you can also follow the courts on Twitter @macourtclosings.

 Resource Court system response to COVID-19